trucsclub/TRUCSBot/README.md

 You need to edit your settings file with your own Discord API key.

+### Getting a Discord API Key

+To get a Discord API key, you need to create an application on [Discord's Developer Portal](https://discord.com/developers/applications).

 ## Pushing to our server (Club only)

 Run publish.bat and copy those files over